qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_decorators.rst

 * ``_style<yourName>``: This method has a styles map as parameter which should be manipulated directly.
 That way, you can just append your styles and That's it.

 * ``_getDefaultInsetsFor<yourName>``: This method should return the desired insets for this feature.
-Again, the system takes care of calculating the propper insets for the combination of the mixins.
+Again, the system takes care of calculating the proper insets for the combination of the mixins.

 As you can see, every mixin can define its own methods for ``style`` and ``insets``.
 The theme system combines all the methods given by the separate widgets to one big working method.